Simple free star-autonomous categories and full coherence: Nets

-Thus we conclude that triangle (\ref{triangle2}) commutes in every star-autonomous category.
-Compare this with \cite{BCST96}, Figure~3 on page~43.
-As with Example~2, a key advantage here is that the composite $\:k_\tu\mkern-3mu\multimap\mkern-3mu\id\:;\: k_{(\tu\multimap\tu)}\:$ is immediate on inspection, since we have simple path composition.
+equivalent via five rewirings: We conclude that triangle (\ref{triangle2}) commutes in every star-autonomous category.
+Compare this with \cite[Fig.~3]{BCST96}.
+As with Example~2, a key advantage here is that the composite $\:k_\unit\mkern-3mu\multimap\mkern-3mu\id\:;\: k_{(\unit\multimap\unit)}\:$ is immediate on inspection, since we have simple path composition.

 \emph{Example 5: more path composition.} The following example illustrates a larger path composition.
-Let $A\parr B\,=\,(A\perp\tensor B\perp)\perp$ and $\bot=I\perp$.
+Let $A\,\smallparr\, B\:=\:(A\perp\tensor B\perp)\perp$ and $\bot=I\perp$.
 The path composition of linkings

 shows that the following diagram commutes in every star-autonomous category, where each map is canonical at its type: